tahyuu/SCREEN/README.md

 ## SCREEN Test

 ### System and enviroment.
+* Hareware config. you can reference below image

 * system
   * this program run on linux
   we are using centos 1804. please download the os image from below link<br>